MPV Resources

 Be aware of scams

 If anyone asks you to pay for access to an MPV vaccine, you can bet it’s a scam.
-Don’t share your personal or financial information if someone calls, texts, or emails you promising access to a vaccine for an extra fee. - Center for Disease and Control (CDC)
+Don’t share your personal or financial information if someone calls, texts, or emails you promising access to a vaccine for an extra fee.

 Testing for Monkeypox